dukeofgaming/ipfs-metadata/iac/terraform/core/README.md

         1. After the first `terraform apply`, ensure the `backend.hcl` file has been generated with the correct backend configuration.

         2. Copy `backend.tf.dist` to `backend.tf`

+            > NOTE: `backend.tf` is ignored so that you can have a local backend for the core project.
+Suitable for experimentation.

         3. `terraform init -backend-config=backend.hcl` to reinitialize Terraform with the new backend settings.